nichia/kitchenandrecipes-js/README.md

 # Kitchenandrecipes

 Kitchenandrecipes is a ruby on rails application created to manage and share recipes.

+## Demo

+Visit [https://kitchenandrecipes.herokuapp.com/](https://kitchenandrecipes.herokuapp.com/) to browse kitchenandrecipes.

+Sign up and login to keep track of and share your recipes.
+Or, you can use this pre-made user account setting to login:

+    $ username: lorem
+    $ email: lorem@email.com
+    $ password: Password1!

 ## Installation to run locally

 In a bash terminal, clone the application repository from github then run the application.

     $ git clone git@github.com:nichia/kitchenandrecipes.git